saanuregh/deepcool-ch170/README.md

 - Begin updating the display with sensor data
 - Cycle through display modes every 5 refresh cycles (configurable in code)

-To stop the application, press `Ctrl+C` or send a termination signal.
+To stop the application close in task manager.

 ## Configuration